tinybirdco/demo-cdc-users-airline/readme.md

 The `conf.py` file contains configuration details (keys, secrets, paths, etc.) for your database, your Confluent account, and your Tinybird account.

 A `conf.py` template is provided [HERE](https://github.com/tinybirdco/cdc_demo/blob/main/conf.py).
 The script looks for this file in its local folder.
 The project's `.gitignore` contains this file.

+There are also some fundamental configuration details set up/hardcoded in the script code.
+See the [Script constants]() section for more details.

 #### [Database](#database)